a2vdev/a2vdev.github.io/README.md

 ---

 ## Updating an Existing Document

+There are two ways to update a document, depending on whether you need to keep the same QR code URL or preserve the old file.

+### Option A — Overwrite the file (same URL, no redirect update needed)

+Use this if the QR code is already in the field and you don't want to change where it points.

+1. Navigate to the correct project folder in the repository
+2. Click **"Add file"** then **"Upload files"**
+3. Upload your new PDF with **exactly the same file name** as the original
+4. GitHub will warn you the file already exists — confirm the overwrite
+5. Scroll down and click **"Commit changes"**

+The QR code will now serve the new file automatically.
+No administrator action is needed.

+> 💡 The old version is not truly gone — it remains in Git history and can be recovered by an administrator if needed.

+### Option B — Upload as a new version (keeps the old file intact)

+Use this if you want to keep the old file accessible (e.g. the old QR code is still in use on some products) while also publishing a new version.

 1. Upload the new file with an updated name (e.g. add `-v2` or the date: `crossstitch-blue-v2.pdf`)
 2. Note the new URL using the format from [Step 6](#step-6--get-the-file-url) (without `.pdf` at the end)